 The flu shot should NOT be given to:

 - Those who are younger than six months

-- Those who have had life-threatening allergies or reactions to the vaccine or any ingredient in it
+- Those who have had life-threatening allergies or reactions to the vaccine

 - Those who have or have ever had Guillain-Barre Syndrome, a serious, paralyzing illness

 Those with egg allergies should speak with their doctors about special considerations.
 In certain cases, those with egg allergies will be able to receive the flu vaccine.
 All the internal medicine practices of Raleigh Medical Group, PA use a flu vaccine that is not developed on an egg–based medium and is therefore considered safe for those with egg allergies.